davesag/mock-sign-in-with-slack/README.md

 Then we redirect back to the supplied `redirect_uri` with the appended `?code=SOME-ACCESS-CODE`

-If the login request is not successful (because of mismatched `client_id`, etc) we redirect back with `?error=SOME-ERROR-CODE` instead.
+If the login request is not successful we redirect back with `?error=SOME-ERROR-CODE` instead, or raise an error, depending on the severity of the problem.

 #### A word on Scopes